nordic-institute/X-Road-development/WORKFLOW.md

 18.2	Production format for documentation is [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/).

+18.3 The documentation is written in [vanilla style](https://en.wikipedia.org/wiki/Vanilla_software).
+In X-Road context it means that no country specific customizations, settings, repositories etc. are allowed.
+The vanilla version of X-Road security server is installed with `xroad-securityserver` package.
+The country specific versions are installed with `xroad-securityserver-XX` where XX is the country code.

-18.3	Partners can publish X-Road documentation on their own websites, either verbatim or in part.
+18.4	Partners can publish X-Road documentation on their own websites, either verbatim or in part.
 Partners can modify and extend the documentation as they consider fit for their uses.

 ## 19	Approval, publication and amendment